-TANF Kinship Care financial assistance consists of the TANF benefit and TANF Kinship Care supportive services.
+TANF Kinship Care financial assistance consists of the TANF benefit, TANF Kinship Care maintenance payment and TANF Kinship Care supportive services.

-There must be a court order placing care, custody and control of a child with a County Social Services, Division of Juvenile Services (DJS), or with the Executive Director, Department of Human Services.
+There must be a court order placing care, custody and control of a child with a North Dakota Human Service Zone, the North Dakota Division of Juvenile Services (DJS), or a North Dakota Tribal Agency.